-I’ve written about this a few times before, but the language people use when it comes to mental health is so important that I could probably talk about it ad nauseam.
-There are a lot of words that get tossed around to describe who we are and what we experience, and in this post I’ll consider a few of them and whether they are helpful or harmful.
+The language people use when it comes to mental health matter.
+A lot of words ae tossed around to describe who we are and what we experience, and in this post I’ll consider some of the issues around labelling and mental illness and whether certain words are helpful or harmful.

 Are we patients?
 Consumers?

-The problem with nonspecific term is that vagueness can leave a lot of room for misunderstanding.
+The problem with nonspecific terms is that vagueness can leave a lot of room for misunderstanding.
 One of my pet peeves is “nervous breakdown”.
 It’s not a term that has any psychiatric meaning; it’s just something that’s thrown around haphazardly to describe a random assortment of experiences.
-The vast majority of people out there in the world are clueless enough about mental illness without muddying the water with amorphous terminology.
+The vast majority of people out there are clueless enough about mental illness without muddying the water with amorphous terminology.

 “She’s so OCD”

-What are your language preferences or pet peeves when it comes to mental illness?
+What are your language preferences or pet peeves when it comes to labelling and mental illness?